milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Get started for free
 Google Cloud Platform Services Summary

 The complete list of services that form Google Cloud Platform is shown below.
 While Google offers many other services and APIs, only the services below are covered by the Google Cloud Platform terms of service, service level agreements (if applicable), and support offerings.
-Offerings identified below as Software or Premium Software are not Services under the Google Cloud Platform Terms of Service and the Data Processing and Security Terms.
+Offerings identified below as Software or Premium Software are not Services under the Google Cloud Platform Terms of Service and the Cloud Data Processing Addendum.

 Services marked in *asterisks* are not available for resale under the Google Cloud Partner Advantage program, unless specifically authorized in writing by Google.